 - Low Income Housing Tax Credit (LIHTC): The LIHTC program is the single most important source of financing for multi-family affordable housing projects in Bellevue, including preservation and new construction projects serving families, seniors, low-wage workers, and people moving out of homelessness.
-We encourage its expansion in this Congress. - Resources for Working Families: Limited sources exist to help families pay for the costs of childcare, and one-time pandemic sources are fading.
+We encourage its expansion in this Congress. - Childcare and resources for working families: Limited sources exist to help families pay for the costs of childcare, and one-time pandemic sources are fading.
 Tax credits for working families and childcare help increase employment rates and the earnings of parents, as well as reduce child poverty.
 Bellevue supports Congressional action to support these programs.